 The rex rat has curly fur, somewhat like a Cornish Rex cat.
 They also have whiskers that look crumpled and wrinkled.
 A "double rex" rat has even curlier fur in smaller quantities, giving these rats a hairless appearance if viewed from far away.

 Satin rats get their name from their soft, satiny fur.
 Their fur is also longer than that of a rex or standard rat.

 A standard rat has a short coat with a smooth appearance and ears that sit on top of their head.
 Male standard rats have longer hair than females that may feel rougher to the touch and can be greasy.

 Dwarf rats are not recognized as a separate variety by AFRMA.
-These rats can be any of the varieties above but they are about 30% of the size of the regular varieties.
+These rats can be any of the varieties above, but they are about 30 percent of the size of the regular varieties.

-Rat sections refers to the rats coloring and patterns.
+Rat sections refer to the rat's coloring and patterns.
 The AFRMA currently recognizes 40 different coat colors and patterns.

 A self coloring refers to a rat with a single solid color all over.
 Self colors include:

 - Russian dove

 - Sky blue